-First Professional Degree programs are designed to offer an academic required credential leading to entry into a specific profession.
+First professional degree programs are designed to offer a required academic credential leading to entry into a specific profession.
 The graduate degree program identifies competencies required for successful practice in the discipline.
-First Professional Degree programs require prior undergraduate preparation appropriate to the degree offered.
-The First Professional Degree program graduate demonstrates competencies that enable them to evaluate theories and engage in research relevant to the field of study.
-Demonstrated learning outcomes are comparable to those achieved during a minimum of 50 semester credit hours or their equivalent beyond the Bachelor's degree.
+First professional degree programs require prior undergraduate preparation appropriate to the degree offered.
+Graduates of the first professional degree program demonstrate competencies that enable them to evaluate theories and engage in research relevant to the field of study.
+Demonstrated learning outcomes are comparable to those achieved during a minimum of 50 semester credit hours or their equivalent beyond the bachelor's degree.